 - Smaller in size

 - Ubuntu Core’s wide range of Hardware supports SoCs and single-board computers, 32-bit ARM Raspberry Pi (2, 3 & 4), 64-bit ARM Qualcomm Dragonboard, and a Full range of Intel’s IoT SoCs.

 The Windows IoT core supports a wide range of hardware platforms as follows:

 - Intel Compute Stick

-Windows 10 IoT Core is the Microsoft property and doesn’t base on Linux.
-But it is worth to mention here.
-This Raspberry Pi OS is a stripped down version of Windows 10 and optimized for smaller devices with or without display.
-It integrates with Visual Studio and posses similar Windows 10 look like graphical user interface.
+Windows IoT Core is the Microsoft property and doesn’t base on Linux.
+But it is worth mentioning here.
+This Raspberry Pi OS is a stripped-down version of Windows 10 and optimized for smaller devices with or without display.
+It integrates with Visual Studio and possesses a similar Windows 10 look-like graphical user interface.
 It runs on both ARM and x86/x64 devices.
 Windows 10 IoT Core uses Universal Windows Platform (UWP) API for IoT solutions.
 This operating system gives a familiar interface and also tools to create IoT solutions outside the Linux environment.

 Key Features or benefits

 - Universal Windows Platform (UWP) API allows you to write one application and use it on a phone or desktop.

 - Deploy and debug applications remotely

 RISC OS For Pi